-Dave is a project manager from Milton Keynes.
+Dave is a life coach from Milton Keynes.
 He’s also an NCMH Research Champion, helping to spread the word about our research.
 This is his story:

 I’m 57 years old and love music, sport and literature.
 I’m also interested in personal development and behavioural science.

 I have 39 years of personal experience of mental health issues but was only diagnosed with bipolar disorder in June 2020.
 As such, I haven’t had much stability in my life.

 I always knew on I was on the bipolar scale, however, I only presented to my doctor when I was low, so was only ever treated for depression.
 When I’m low I struggle to communicate so talking therapies didn’t work for me.

 I heard about the National Centre for Mental Health through Bipolar UK when they were offering the self-management webinars with Bipolar Education Programme Cymru (BEPC) in July 2020.

 It was an incredible piece of luck to come across the sessions when I did, so soon after being diagnosed.
 Sitting in on the first session felt like a revelation as I recognised so much of my experience in the other people with bipolar who spoke during the webinars.

 I saw the sessions and everything I learned from them as another stream of support.
 As well as having a good relationship with my doctor, I’ve been able to learn from the sessions and am trying to follow the recovery plans that were mentioned.